yldio/asap-hub/README.md

 - `yarn build` - This will typecheck and build all packages and apps in the repository.
 You may want to run this e.g. after checking out a branch.
 - `yarn watch:babel` - This will watch all the packages (but not apps) for changes and whenever changes occur, build them, so that other packages and apps can use the changes.
 - `yarn watch:typecheck` - This will watch all the packages (but not apps) for changes and whenever changes occur, typecheck them and emit new type definitions, so that other packages and apps can see the new module type signature.
-- `yarn start:backend:crn` - Prepares the local dev environment for the CRN backend (e.g. AWS, database) and serves all lambda functions across all backend `apps`.
-- `yarn start:backend:gp2` - Prepares the local dev environment for the GP2 backend (e.g. AWS, database) and serves all lambda functions across all backend `apps`.
 - `yarn fix:format` - This will reformat all files in the repository to match our formatting standards using [Prettier](https://prettier.io/).
 - `yarn test` - This will lint and test all packages and apps in the repository.
 You may want to run this with `--watch` or other [Jest CLI options](https://jestjs.io/docs/en/cli.html).
 - `yarn test:*` - There are further test configurations being run on CI that are usually slower or more specific and thus not suitable to run during day-to-day development.
 You can execute those scripts manually.
 Some of them may require installing native modules via `yarn rebuild` first.